- Get Started

 backendUrl#

 The URL of your Medusa application.
-This is useful to set when you deploy the Medusa application.
+Defaults to the browser origin.
+This is useful to set when running the admin on a separate domain.

 Example